Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Method

 \subsubsection{Dynamic Window Localization Branch}

 Although the ROI branch captures anatomical structures around the optic disc, glaucomatous indicators, such as retinal nerve fiber layer defects or peripheral hemorrhages, may also appear in other diverse retinal regions.
-To address this issue, we introduce a \textbf{Dynamic Window Mechanism (DWM)}, illustrated in Figure~\ref{fig:dwm}, to autonomously localize high-response regions within the global feature map.
+To address this issue, we introduce a \textbf{DWM}, illustrated in Figure~\ref{fig:dwm}, to autonomously localize high-response regions within the global feature map, thereby complementing the fixed ROI branch with image self-adaptive local evidence.

 As indicated in the DWM pipeline, the input fundus image is first processed by the backbone encoder to produce a 3D global feature map.
 Given the global feature map $F \in \mathbb{R}^{C \times H' \times W'}$, average pooling is first applied to generate a 2D response score map $S \in \mathbb{R}^{H_s \times W_s}$ to evaluate the pathological relevance of different spatial locations.

-Each element in $S$ represents the response intensity of a candidate local window, where higher numerical values of window candidates in varying sizes indicates a stronger likelihood of containing critical diagnostic features.
+Specifically, for each scale $m \in \{1,2\}$, the feature map is smoothed by average pooling with kernel size $k_m$, and a score map is obtained by summing over the channel dimension:

+where $k_1 = 3$ and $k_2 = 2$ in our implementation.
+This design encourages the model to identify spatial regions with consistently strong activation rather than relying on a single pixel-level peak.
+To further suppress redundant maxima, non-maximum suppression is applied on each score map, and the top responses are retained as candidate localization centers.
+In our implementation, each scale contributes three candidate windows, yielding six windows in total.

-To capture the most informative regions, we define a local sliding window with the size of $H_p \times W_p$.
-While the index of the maximum score is determined as $(i_{max}, j_{max})$, the DWM mapped back to the spatial coordinates of the original image that illustrated by the green dashed lines in Figure~\ref{fig:dwm} connecting the score map to the input image.
+For a selected peak location $(i_{max}, j_{max})$ on the score map, the normalized location in the original image is computed by mapping the response coordinates back to the spatial extent of the input image that illustrated by the green dashed lines in Figure~\ref{fig:dwm}.
+The spatial dimensions of the score map is defined as $H_s \times W_s$.
 The normalized center coordinates $(x_{center}, y_{center})$ of the target patch are calculated as follow:

-Based on these coordinates, the corresponding local patch $X_i^{patch}$ is cropped dynamically from the original image.
-Since these patches can be from anywhere across the fundus images, this step generates a set of adaptive local input with varying sizes.
-Subsequently, these multiple high-response patches are resized to the network input resolution.
-Their feature maps $F_2^i$ are aggregated to form a combined representation.
-Specifically, the features from the top-scoring regions are fused via element-wise summation, followed by the global average pooling ($AvgPool$) and a fully connected layer ($\mathrm{FC}(\cdot)$), yielding the final enhanced pathological representation $f_d$:

-This dynamic localization mechanism allows the network to autonomously discover and capture subtle pathological cues beyond predefined anatomical regions.
-By compensating for the ROI branch's exclusive focus on localized high-resolution areas, it significantly enriches the feature representations of easily overlooked, low-response regions across the entire fundus images.